IreneSunny96/Credit-Score-Classification/README.md

 | Monthly_Balance         | Balance amount each month                     |
 | Credit_Score            | Customer's credit score

+## Source of Data:

+You can download the train and test data in csv format here - https://www.kaggle.com/competitions/fml-kaggle-challenge-credit-score-classification/data

 ## Evaluation
 The evaluation section describes how submissions will be scored and how participants should format their submissions.
 You don't need a sub-title at the top; the page title appears above.
 Below is an example of a typical evaluation page.
 Submissions are evaluated on Accuracy Score between the predicted probability and the observed target.